-In India, roads are classified in the following six classes according to their capacity.
+In India, roads are classified into the following six classes according to their capacity.

 Golden Quadrilateral Super Highways

-Golden Quadrilateral is a network of Highways connecting India’s four top metropolitan cities, namely Delhi, Kolkata, Chennai, Mumbai.
+Golden Quadrilateral is a network of Highways connecting India’s four top metropolitan cities, namely Delhi, Kolkata, Chennai, and Mumbai.
 These highway projects are being implemented by the National Highway Authority of India (NHAI).

 The National Highways are a network of trunk roads that are laid and maintained by the Central Public Works Department (CPWD).
 The historical Sher-Shah Suri Marg is called National Highway No.1, between Delhi and Amritsar.

 Roads linking a state capital with different district headquarters are known as State Highways.
 These roads are constructed and maintained by the State Public Works Department (PWD).

-These roads connect the district headquarters with other places of the district.
+These roads connect the district headquarters with other places in the district.
 These roads are maintained by the Zila Parishad.

 Rural roads, which link rural areas and villages with towns, are classified under this category.
 These roads received special impetus under the Pradhan Mantri Grameen Sadak Yojana.

 Border Roads Organisation constructs and maintains roads in the bordering areas of the country.
-This organisation was established in 1960 for the development of the roads of strategic importance in the northern and north-eastern border areas.
+This organisation was established in 1960 for the development of roads of strategic importance in the northern and north-eastern border areas.

 Roads can also be classified on the basis of the type of material used for their construction, such as:

-- Metalled roads may be made of cement, concrete or even bitumen of coal.
+- Metalled roads may be made of cement, concrete or even bitumen or coal.
 These are all-weather roads.

 - Unmetalled roads go out of use in the rainy season.

 Railways are the principal mode of transportation for carrying huge loads and bulky goods for long and short distances in India.
 Railways have become more important in India’s economy.
 However, rail transport suffers from certain problems as well, which are mentioned below:

 - Construction of bridges is required across rivers’ wide beds for laying down the railway lines.

 - In the hilly terrains of the peninsular region, railway tracks are laid through low hills, gaps or tunnels.